All This Time (Tiffany song): Commercial performance

 "All This Time" debuted on the Billboard Hot 100 the week of November 5, 1988 at number 90.
 By the end of 1988, "All This Time" had risen to number 24.
 On February 11, "All This Time" reached its peak position of number six on the chart before making a sharp fall to number 20 the next week.
 The song would overall spend 21 weeks on the chart.
 "All This Time" is, to date, Tiffany's last top ten hit on the Hot 100.
 "All This Time" also became a hit on the Adult Contemporary chart, peaking at number ten.

 The song itself had minor success internationally.
-"All This Time" debuted on the UK Singles Chart chart (where it was released as the album's second single) the week of 11 February 1989 at its peak position of number 47, where it stayed for two consecutive weeks.
+"All This Time" debuted on the UK Singles Chart (where it was released as the album's second single) the week of 11 February 1989 at its peak position of number 47, where it stayed for two consecutive weeks.
 The song was last seen on 25 February, at number 55.
 It is also Tiffany's last entry in the UK to date.
 The song debuted on the Canadian RPM 100 Singles Chart on December 17, 1988 at number 93, later rising to a peak position of number four.